 Plastic-free July is a global initiative that aims to raise awareness about plastic waste.
 To this month’s challenge, anyone can participate in refusing single-use plastic and supporting this cause.
 All details are well described on their website.
 I also wanted to do my part taking this challenge.
 This month I will try to avoid as much plastic as I can pushing myself towards a plastic-free lifestyle.

 affiliate disclosure: this post contains affiliate links about products that I tried and recommend.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

 As mentioned in my previous blog post – Zero waste lifestyle for beginners – I’m trying to move towards a more sustainable lifestyle being more conscious about what I’m buying and trying to avoid single-use plastic.

-In my opinion, the transition to a plastic free lifestyle takes time and dedication.
+In my opinion, the transition to a plastic-free lifestyle takes time and dedication.
 I’m trying to do my best but it’s not so easy.
-Furthermore, I think that in this transition we don’t need to get rid of all our plastic items to replace them with bambù or glass ones but instead try to use and re-use what we have till it is not longer usable.
+Furthermore, I think that in this transition we don’t need to get rid of all our plastic items to replace them with bambù or glass ones but instead try to use and re-use what we have till it is no longer usable.
 For example, I’m using old cosmetic plastic jars for my DIY creams or DIY deo.

-Basically, use what you have before buying new stuffs.
+Basically, use what you have before buying new stuff.

 My Plastic Free July Challenge